 In the United States, it’s estimated that over 1,000 people are bitten by venomous snakes each year – and a quarter of those cases are in southern Florida alone.
 Only about a third of these bites are received in the snake’s natural habitat during hunting and hiking expeditions.

-The remainder are called when people are handling poisonous snakes intentionally.
+The remaining are caused when people handle poisonous snakes intentionally.
 For some reason, young men are much more likely than women to receive a poisonous snakebite.
-If you care to speculate on the reasons why, feel free to leave a comment!

 In addition to being the only snakebite response team in America, Venom One also holds another unique honor: its collection of antivenoms is one of the most extensive in the world.